Sometimes an overzealous Admin Tools configuration can result in

 Features like this are useless if they are simply buried in the documentation.
 Admin Tools displays information about the Rescue URL in three places, as long as you have not modified the default options.

-First on all, when a security exception is raised the visitors see a message informing them they did something they shouldn't have done.
-You can customize this in the Configure WAF page, Security Exception Message Customisation tab, Custom Message option.
+First on all, when a blocked request is raised the visitors see a message informing them they did something they shouldn't have done.
+You can customize this in the Configure WAF page, Customisation tab, Custom Message option.
 If that option is left blank the default message generated by Admin Tools contains information about unblocking yourself.

 The second place where this is displayed is the message shown to blocked IPs.
 You can customize that in the Configure WAF page, Auto-ban Repeat Offenders tab, Show This Message To Blocked IPs option.
 If you leave this blank or if you use the default message ("You are a spammer, hacker or an otherwise bad person.") the information about unblocking yourself will be appended to the end of the message.